BAA to sell Edinburgh airport and keep Glasgow

 "Choosing which airport to sell has been a difficult decision...
 Glasgow airport has great opportunities for future growth and development and we think BAA is well-placed to build on its recent success."

-BAA owns Heathrow -- Europe's busiest airport -- as well as Southampton and Stansted and Glasgow, Edinburgh and Aberdeen airports in Scotland.
+BAA owns London's Heathrow -- Europe's busiest airport -- as well as Southampton and Stansted in England and Glasgow, Edinburgh and Aberdeen airports in Scotland.

 It is seeking a judicial review of the UK competition watchdog's ruling requiring it to sell off Stansted.